Rightpoint/Raizlabs-Android-Style/Android Code Style.md

 ### [Whitespace](id:whitespace)<a name="whitespace"></a>

 - Newlines
-    - _Never_ more than one consecutive newline of whitespace.
+    - _Never_ use more than one consecutive newline of whitespace.
     - Use **one** newline of whitespace to separate out conceptually separate bits of methods.
     - _Never_ use a newline before opening braces.
 Closing braces go on a new line.